 Compared to other agricultural businesses, poultry farming is one of the easiest to get into.
 The startup costs are on the lower side, and the profit potential can be great.

 To start a poultry business, you will first need the right land.
-The good news is that, in comparison to the types of livestock farming, poultry requires significantly less land.
-The amount of land you need depends on how many birds you plan to keep, what types of poultry you plan to farm, and what type of poultry housing system you will use.
-Poultry housing systems include free-range systems, battery cage systems, and deep litter systems.
+The good news is that, in comparison to other types of livestock farming, poultry requires significantly less land.
+The amount of land you need depends on how many birds you plan to keep, what type of poultry production you plan to run, and what type of poultry housing system you will use.
+Poultry housing systems include free-range systems, battery-cage systems, and deep litter systems.

 Some other considerations when starting a poultry business include feed, vaccinations, and transport costs.
 Your poultry business should be within close range of the market or abattoir where you plan to sell the chickens.
 The further away it is, the higher your costs rise.
 The type of chicken feed you need changes depending on the age of the chicken.
 This feed can be expensive.
 Chickens also need to get vaccinated when hatched.